BeccaK8/my-flower-garden/README.md

   - sign out.
   - create a garden.
   - update a garden's name and description.
-  - create a location within my garden.
+  - create a section within my garden.
-  - update a location's name and description.
+  - update a section name.
-  - delete a location from my garden.
+  - delete a section from my garden.
-  - delete a garden and all of its locations.
   - create a container for my planted flowers.
-  - assign a container to a location in my garden.
+  - assign a container to a section in my garden.
   - set a quantity for my containers so I don't need to create four containers for all my tomato pots.
   - search for a flower from the plant API by partial name.
-  - associate a flower to a container with the preferred packaging and quantity.
+  - add a flower to a container with the preferred packaging and quantity.
   - delete a flower from a container.
   - associate multiple types of flower to the same container (e.g, petunias and spike).